r11454008/BHSTW_project/README.md

   - Pandas

 ### Data
-- Data used:
 - Full dataset: 46 subjects, include T1- and T2-weighted structural images, task-based and resting state fMRI images.
 - Main dataset: 30 subjects, rs-MRI before performing a competitive task.
 - Obtained from: [Pain and Somatosensory Laboratory](https://paingibms.weebly.com/), the Institute of Brain and Mind Sciences, National Taiwan University.
 - Status: Unpublished

 ### Deliverables
 - A GitHub repository: containing all the elements of the project.